-If you are a conditional resident who obtained that status through marriage to a U.S. citizen, but are now in the midst of divorce proceedings, you haven't necessarily lost your right to a U.S. green card (lawful permanent residence).
+If you are a conditional resident who obtained that status through marriage to a U.S. citizen, but you are now in the midst of divorce proceedings, you haven't necessarily lost your right to a U.S. green card (lawful permanent residence).

 See Divorce Issues for a U.S. Immigrant or Permanent Resident for information on the general immigration issues caused by divorce.

-Being in the middle of a divorce is not an excuse for submitting this form late.
-And once you've passed the expiration date, you're out of status, and USCIS will place you into immigration court proceedings, most likely leading to your removal from the United States.
+Being in the middle of a divorce is not an excuse for submitting Form I-751 late.
+And once you have passed the expiration date, you're out of status (meaning have no permission to remain in the U.S.), and USCIS will place you into immigration court proceedings.
+This is likely to lead to your removal (deportation) from the United States.

 Oddly enough, once you've started divorce proceedings, the ideal situation is for the divorce to be finalized before you have to submit your Form I-751.
 With a final divorce, you can submit Form I-751 without the help of your U.S. citizen spouse, by asking for a waiver of the usual joint filing requirement and proving that, while your marriage was bona fide, it was ended by divorce, but you still wish to pursue a U.S. green card.

 But what if your spouse isn't willing to file jointly with you?
-You may, depending on circumstances, qualify for one of the other waivers of the joint filing requirement; perhaps one in which you show that your marriage was entered into in good faith but you were battered or subjected to extreme cruelty by your U.S. citizen spouse; or one showing that termination of your permanent residency and removal from the United States would result in extreme hardship.
+You might, depending on circumstances, qualify for one of the other waivers of the joint filing requirement; perhaps one in which you show that your marriage was entered into in good faith but you were battered or subjected to extreme cruelty by your U.S. citizen spouse; or one showing that termination of your permanent residency and removal from the United States would result in extreme hardship.